RichardSilveira/tt-hackathon-task-register/task-register/README.md

     linting: false
 ```

-To [override the default config](https://eslint.org/docs/user-guide/configuring), add a `.eslintrc.json` file.
+To [override the default config](https://eslint.org/docs/user-guide/configuring), add a `.eslintrcon` file.
 To ignore ESLint for specific files, add it to a `.eslintignore` file.

 ### Support